johnkou97/johnkou97.github.io/_projects/exomoons.md

     High-resolution simulated spectra of β Pic b used for the cross-correlation analysis.
 With blue points showing the original spectrum, green points showing the rebinned spectrum, and the red line showing the convolved spectrum.
 Left: Simulated spectrum provided by Dr. Tomas Stolker.
 Right: Simulated spectrum provided by Dr. Paul Mollière (based on the best-fit model of GRAVITY Collaboration).
 </div>

-Next, the Doppler effect was simulated by shifting the convolved spectra by a known velocity $$v = 3000 \, \text{km/s}$$) using the `pyasl.dopplerShift` function from the `PyAstronomy` library.
+Next, the Doppler effect was simulated by shifting the convolved spectra by a known velocity ($$v = 3000 \, \text{km/s}$$) using a modified (for the purpose of this study) version of the `pyasl.dopplerShift` function from the `PyAstronomy` library.
 The shifted spectra were then cross-correlated with the original, allowing us to determine the applied velocity by identifying the peak of the cross-correlation function.
 The process demonstrated the method's ability to accurately recover velocities within a small margin of error.

 The non-relativistic Doppler effect was used in these calculations, defined as: